elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-substitution-rule-in-integration-and-when-is-it-used.md

 _schema: default
 id: 168335
 date: 2025-02-03
-title: >-
-    What is the substitution rule in integration and when is it used?
+title: What is the substitution rule in integration and when is it used?
-article_title: >-
-    What is the substitution rule in integration and when is it used?
+article_title: What is the substitution rule in integration and when is it used?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The substitution rule in integration is a technique that simplifies evaluating integrals by changing the variable of integration, especially useful for composite functions and complicated expressions.
+    The substitution rule in integration simplifies the evaluation of integrals by changing the variable of integration.
+It is particularly useful for composite functions, making complex integrals more manageable.
   page_keywords: >-
-    substitution rule, integration, composite functions, change of variables, simplifying integrals, differential calculus, integrand, variable substitution, back substitution, Calculus
+    substitution rule, integration, composite functions, integrals, variable substitution, calculus, integrand, simplify integral, integration technique
 author: QuickTakes
 question: >-
     What is the substitution rule in integration and when is it used?